-AP English Literature & Composition (English IV) is designed to be a natural extension of the current English II and III courses.
+Grade 12 one unit, one year AP English Literature & Composition (English IV) is designed to be a natural extension of the current English II and III courses.
 The first semester includes detailed study of Invisible Man, Hamlet, and Mrs. Dalloway.
 During the first semester of AP English IV, students are invited to participate in the design and selection of texts for the second semester.
-Working within quidelines provided by previous courses and by the faculty, students will identify goals and themes to explore in greater depth as the culmination of their experiences in English at Westridge.
-Previous/possible themes include Existentialism, Modernism/Postmodernism, Literature of Angeles, and Utopia/Dystopia.
-Recent courses have included Atonement, Oleanna, Never Let Me Go, The Day of the Locust, and Homegoing.
+Working within guidelines provided by previous courses and by the faculty, students will identify goals and themes to explore in greater depth as the culmination of their experiences in English at Westridge.
+Previous/possible themes include Existentialism, Narcissism, Comedy, Insanity, Modernism/Postmodernism, and Utopia/Dystopia.
+Recent courses have included Atonement, Oleanna, Never Let Me Go, The Day of the Locust, and House of Leaves.